A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-3557

-CVE-2026-3557 is a heap-based buffer overflow vulnerability in Philips Hue Bridge that enables remote code execution with root privileges.
-This article covers the technical details, affected systems, and mitigation strategies.
+CVE-2026-3557 is a heap-based buffer overflow RCE vulnerability in Philips Hue Bridge V2 Firmware that enables attackers to execute arbitrary code as root.
+This article covers technical details, affected versions, and mitigation.

 CVE-2026-3557 Overview